SpurthiBollina/python-package-upload-to-Pypi/README.md

 Install package locally in a virtual environment
 ------------------------------------------------

-* Go to the directory where package is living
+* Go to the directory where package is stored
 ```pip install .```
 The . tells pip to look for setup.py